seanpharris/CryptoAnalysisPipe/README.md

 ## About
 * This is a pipeline that keeps cryptocurrency data up to date
 * The data comes from a RapidAPI by Alpha Vantage to call and store daily records for cryptocurrencies
-* Each crypto's data is stored its own CSV file
+* Each crypto's data is stored its own CSV file (files found in kaggle)
 * It updates the data every Wednesday at midnight
 * The notebook can be found at [here](https://www.kaggle.com/seanpharris/cryptoanalysispipe)
 * You may run the notebook yourself or use the output files from the one I made (linked above)